This is the slightly revised text of a paper I held at the Parsons School of Design at the New School, New York, in January, 2009

 Unfortunately, Shove’s tendency to constructivism engenders an eliminativism which prevents her from admitting such ontological robustness.
 In consequence, she finds it difficult to do justice to the kind of transition we are presuming Jane to have made.
 Shove does not have, I think, the conceptual resources needed if one is adequately to bring out the serious differences between this kind of transition and the kind of transition one makes when one moves from driving on the left hand to driving on the right hand side of the road.
 The latter is genuinely just a matter of re-habituation.
 But the kind of transition we are presuming Jane to have made is not.
 And only this latter kind of transition is of interest as far as achieving more sustainable everyday behavioural practices is concerned.

-In conclusion, let me note some further difficulties in Shove’s position which point to the need for a less constructivist, more robust notion of ends, desires and affectivities.
+Finally, let me note some further difficulties in Shove’s position which point to the need for a less constructivist, more robust notion of ends, desires and affectivities.
 Shove not only finds it difficult to accommodate the kind of transition we are presuming Jane to have made.
 It also prevents her from adequately interpreting some of her own data.
 Firstly, Shove refers to the culture of perfumery with which people in the seventeenth and eighteenth centuries sought to protect themselves against odours – see Shove 2003, pp.86-87.
 True, perfumes were then often employed as prophylactics against disease19 rather as masks for unpleasant odours since at the time it was commonly believed that disease was spread by vapours and gases.
 But even so, and whatever the reason for using perfume might have been, people were as sensitive as ever to foul stenches with which they were surrounded.
 Their affective response to odour was not simply a creature of initiation into the bathing and laundering practices of the day.

 Secondly, Shove likes to emphasise diversity and difference in the practice and history of bathing and washing.
 This leads her, however, to downplay what cultures and traditions hold in common.
 The filth characteristic of Europe up until comparatively recently is arguably highly European: before, during and after the times when Europeans ostensibly despised washing and had to be dragged, like Louis XIVth, to their six-monthly bath, there have been numerous civilisations which, at least in their ruling classes, placed high value on bathing, washing and sanitation, e.g., the Greeks and Romans, the Islamic world from early on, the Mayans and so on.
 And even the reticence of Europeans to bathing was motivated by considerations of disease rather than a sheer visceral dislike of the bathing experience; as already indicated, at the time it was believed that washing weakened the body’s capacity to keep disease out.
 So refusal to wash does not signal an indifference to odour and dirt radically different from late modern affectivities.

-Of course, in saying this and in arguing for the ontological robustness of affectivity and its objects, I am committed to defend what many would deny: that there really are improved standards, not just in the way individuals engage in practices, e.g., Jane’s improved water behaviour, but in the practices themselves.
+Of course, in saying this and in arguing for the ontological robustness of affectivity and its objects, I am committed to defending what many would deny: that there really are improved standards, not just in the way individuals engage in practices, e.g., Jane’s improved water behaviour, but in the practices themselves.
 Shove shares in this tendency.
-At one point, she says that it makes sense to talk about ‘standards’ of cleanliness, i.e., standard internal to the practice.
+At one point, she says that it makes sense to talk about ‘standards’ of cleanliness, i.e., standards internal to the practice.
 But in making this concession, she shows herself far less prepared to regard these practice-internal standards as ‘improvable’, i.e., as orderable according to better or worse, which would permit an ordering of practices of cleanliness: “Although it … makes sense,” she says, “to talk about ‘standards’ of cleanliness, and although some would claim that such standards have ‘risen’ historically and converged socially, the mechanisms involved differ from those associated with the management of the indoor climate.”
 (Shove 2003, p.93) Note the insinuation here that she does not belong to those who regard standards of cleanliness as having risen.

 That there has been such a rise seems to me, however, to be undeniable.
 Nor does anything adduced by Shove really show the need to deny it.
 This brings us back to an issue raised above: what Shove is really getting at when she says that for participants in contemporary laundering practices, “anything that had been through the washing machine was, by definition, clean.”
 (Shove 2003, p.147) It makes no sense to regard this kind of claim as fixing the very meaning of the word ‘clean’.
 What, then, were manufacturers of washing machines really doing when, as Shove maintains,20 they encouraged consumers to think that anything which had been through the washing machine was clean?
 They were not in fact re-defining the word ‘clean’ or the concept of cleanliness.
 Rather, they were providing launderers with new (and ostensibly better) criteria for determining, naturally only ever fallibly, whether something was clean or not.
 Fallible criteria for the application of a word or concept presuppose, they do not constitute the meaning of the same.
 So the manufacturers must be understood as providing new criteria of application for an old word or concept.
 They were using the very same concept of cleanliness as had been operative in the days before washing machines.

 Anscombe, G.E.M.
-1956 Intention, Oxford: Oxford University Press;
+1956 Intention, Oxford: Oxford University Press

-Shove, E. 2003 Comfort, Cleanliness and Convenience – The Social Organisation of Normality, Oxford and New York: Berg;
+Shove, E. 2003 Comfort, Cleanliness and Convenience – The Social Organisation of Normality, Oxford and New York: Berg

 Heidegger, M. 1979 Sein und Zeit, 15.te Auflage, Tübingen: Max Niemeyer Verlag; translated by J. Macquarrie and E. Robinson as Being and Time, Oxford: Basil Blackwell, 1962